koskath/arete2/course_content/SC/final_md_files/Lecture2/lecture_2_slide_10_logistics-vs-scm-larson-and-halldorssons-four-positions.md

-# Logistics vs. SCM Larson and Halldorssons four positions
+# Slide 10 of Lecture 2 contains information about Logistics vs. SCM Larson and Halldorssons four positions
 The image contains a grid of four quadrants, each quadrant featuring a labeled diagram:

 1. **Top Left Quadrant: "Traditionalist"**